cerb/cerb.github.io/pricing/site.md

 ## What qualifies a charity or non-profit organization for a free license?

-To receive a free Cerb license with ongoing software updates and more than 3 seats, a charity or non-profit must have a charter that seeks to improve the public good and be registered as a 501(c)(3) organization (or their own national equivalent).
+To receive a free Cerb license with ongoing software updates, a charity or non-profit must have a charter that seeks to improve the public good and be registered as a 501(c)(3) organization (or their own national equivalent).
 The organization should be primarily funded through public donations or grants, and such contributions should be tax deductible by the donors.

 <div id="opensource"></div>

 ## What qualifies an open source project for a free license?

-To receive a free Cerb license with ongoing software updates and more than 3 seats, an open source project must have a website explaining the purpose of the project, 100% of source code available in a public repository like GitHub, and a self-hosted option with an open source license.
+To receive a free Cerb license with ongoing software updates, an open source project must have a website explaining the purpose of the project, 100% of source code available in a public repository like GitHub, and a self-hosted option with an open source license.

 An open source license should only be used for that purpose, and not mixed with other commercial activity.